TopologyHealth/SMARTerFHIR/README.md

 ## Usage

-Here's a basic example demonstrating how to use the SMARTer FHIR library:
+Here's a basic example demonstrating how to use the SMARTerFHIR library:

 ### Smart Launch